HBoyd255/HBoyd255/README.md

 ## Academic Projects

-I also have a number of academic projects that I have worked on throughout my time at The University of York.
+I also have several academic projects that I have worked on throughout my time at The University of York.
 These span from implementing path-finding algorithms in C++ to designing the hardware and software for an autonomous maze solving robot.

 For various reasons, I have not made these repositories public, but if you are interested in seeing them, please feel free to reach out to me.